wrabelk/immuta-blog/content/en/docs/How-to guides/wrabel-banana-bread.md

 title: "Banana Bread"
 weight: 4
 description: >
   A recipe for banana bread.
+For an overview of what how-to guides are in Diátaxis, see the [How-To Guides page](/docs/how-to-guides/).
 ---

 ![Banana Bread](/banana-bread.png 'Banana Bread')